railwaycat/homebrew-emacsmacport/README.md

 Official repository: https://bitbucket.org/mituharu/emacs-mac/overview

 This is "Mac port" addition to GNU Emacs 26.
-This provides a native GUI support for Mac OS X 10.6 - 10.14.
-Note that Emacs 23 and later already contain the official GUI support via the NS (Cocoa) port for Mac OS X 10.4 and later.
+This provides a native GUI support for Mac OS X 10.6 - macOS 10.14.
+Note that Emacs 23 and later already contain the official GUI support via the NS (Cocoa) port.
 So if it is good enough for you, then you don't need to try this.

 #### IMPORTANT NOTE ####